GautamRaj-12/obsidian-git-sync/css-tailwind/css-animations.md

 ## Transitions in Detail
 - To create a transition, we first need a component that has change in property.
-- So, I have a button, it has some styles and a hover property.
+- So, I have a button, it has some styles and a hover state.
 - When we hover over the button, we see that it happens immediately.
   ```html
 	  <button>Let's Go</button>